Bishop of Whitby

 The Bishop of Whitby is an episcopal title used by a suffragan bishop of the Church of England Diocese of York, in the Province of York, England.
 The title takes its name after the town of Whitby in North Yorkshire; the See was erected under the Suffragans Nomination Act 1888 by Order in Council dated 30 July 1923.
 The Bishop of Whitby oversees the Archdeaconry of Cleveland.

-On 3 July 2014 Paul Ferguson was consecrated as Bishop of Whitby.
+On 3 July 2014, Paul Ferguson was consecrated as Bishop of Whitby; he retired in July 2024.
+Barry Hill was announced as the next Bishop of Whitby and was consecrated as a bishop on 10 October 2024.

 The Bishop of Whitby formerly had episcopal oversight of traditionalist parishes in the whole Diocese of York.
-Bates agreed not to ordain women and Ladds and Warner were both opponents of the ordination of women; however with the appointment of Ferguson, a supporter of women's ordination, oversight has been passed to Glyn Webster, Bishop of Beverley (as PEV.)
+Bates agreed not to ordain women and Ladds and Warner were both opponents of the ordination of women; however with the appointment of Ferguson, a supporter of women's ordination, oversight has been passed to the Bishop of Beverley, Stephen Race, (as PEV.)